-The calcium electrode has an operating pH range of 3-10.
+The water hardness electrode has an operating pH range of 5-10.
 Use at other pH values can adversely affect the membrane.
-Hydrogen ion interferes with measurements of very low levels of calcium.
-Hydroxide ion will complex calcium ions.
+Hydrogen ion interferes with measurements of low levels of calcium/magnesium.
+Hydroxide ion will complex calcium and/or magnesium ions.